Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 Taught by several Law Faculty members, this introduction to Canadian law covers the basic legal areas of most relevance in modern society and also focuses on current controversial issues.
 Topics may include the legal profession, constitutional law including the Charter, criminal law, commercial and consumer law, property, torts, and family law.

-Antirequisite(s): Registration in the JD Program in the Faculty of Law.
+Antirequisite(s): This course is not open to students currently enrolled in the JD program in the Faculty of Law; Law 2201A/B.

 A survey of the law governing the provision of treatment, counseling and care in Ontario.
 Topics and issues may include capacity to consent, negligence, documentation, confidentiality, disclosure, mandatory reporting and health information privacy legislation.